hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ```
   - uses: teamsApp/update #
     with:
       appPackagePath: ./build/appPackage/appPackage.${{TEAMSFX_ENV}}.zip # Required.
-Relative path to teamsfx folder.
+Relative path to this file.
 This is the path for built zip file.
 ```

 ## Output: